Fractional Diffusion-Telegraph Equations and their Associated Stochastic Solutions: Introduction

-where $\mathfrak{E}_t^\delta$ is the right-inverse process to $\mathfrak{V}_t^\delta$, has marginal distribution which solves \eqref{astratto} with a suitable choice of the initial datum.
 Section \ref{last} contains all the details for the case $\mathcal{A} = \partial^2 / \partial x^2$.
-However, in that section $\delta \nu < \gamma+\nu \le 2$, thus including important specific cases such as the classical telegraph equation.
-This clearly does not permit us to relate the solution to \eqref{blubarba} but still several results from an analytical point of view are obtained.
+However, in that section $\delta \nu < \gamma+\nu \le 2$, hence including important specific cases such as the classical telegraph equation.
+This clearly does not permit us to relate the solution to $A^x_{Z_t^\delta}$ but still several results from an analytical point of view are obtained.